Skip to main content

 • GPG — GPG agent forwarding works the same way as SSH, via the socket bridge.

 • Git config — Your ~/.gitconfig is bind-mounted read-only at /tmp/host-gitconfig inside the container.
-On startup, the entrypoint reads that file, filters out any [credential] sections, and writes the sanitized result to ~/.gitconfig inside the container (which then uses its own credential forwarding).
+During CP-driven init, clawkerd reads that file, filters out any [credential] sections, and writes the sanitized result to ~/.gitconfig inside the container (which then uses its own credential forwarding).

 Session Persistence